-In short, we need to take my role as priest standing between the sinner and the offended God and beg for mercy and blessing on the offender.
-This should be so peculiar that the world watching us concludes that there MUST BE A GOD because Verle could never be like that on his own!
+In short, I need to take my role as priest standing between the sinner and the offended God and beg for mercy and blessing on the offender.
+This should be so peculiar that the world watching me concludes that there MUST BE A GOD because Verle could never be like that on his own!

-Remember to appeal to and plead with God on the basis of how his reputation will be clarified and upheld by his working in the lives of our brethren and enemies in his own marvelous way.
+I should remember to appeal to and plead with God, for my struggling neighbors, on the basis of how his reputation will be uplifted and upheld by his working in the lives of my brethren and enemies in his own marvelous way.
 My view of their messed up condition should result in my pointing out, “Boy, God you could sure get a lot of glory if you fix that mess!” and not ” How can you inflict such an awful person on me?”
-When I come before his throne to plead for other is not because we are so great ourselves but that, since He has been merciful to me the chief of sinners we presumed to believe that He might be merciful to the runner up.
-If this approach to life doesn’t make you peculiar-nothing will.
+When I come before his throne to plead for others it is not because I am so great myself but that, since he has been merciful to me, the chief of sinners, I am confident to believe that he willing to be merciful to these runners-up sinners.

-TRY IT!
-See if focusing on asking God to bless others, especially the others involved in the situation that you happen to be worrying about, doesn’t bring you the unexplainable peace of God.
+If I focus on asking God to bless others, especially the others involved in the situation that I happen to be angry about or am worrying about, it will bring me the unexplainable peace of God that “passes understanding”.

 Daniel as priest: DANIEL 9 18 for I do not present my supplications before thee for my righteousnesses, but for thy great mercies.19 O Lord, hear; O Lord, forgive; O Lord, hearken and do; defer not, for thine own sake, O my God: for thy city and thy people are called by thy name.20 And whiles I was speaking, and praying, and confessing MY sin and the sin of my people Americans, and presenting my supplication before the Lord my God for the holy mountain of my God; he came forth to give me skill and understanding.

 Until I went into the sanctuary of God; then understood I their end.